Sundar13905/Basics/README.md

 There are mainly 6 Comparison Operators namely:

-1. Greater than (>)  :  this operator checks whether operand1 is greater than operand2.
-If the result turns out to be true, it returns true, or else returns false. example 5>3 ->returns true
+1. Greater than (>)  :  this operator checks whether 1 variable is greater than other variable
 2. Greater than or equal to (>=)  :  this operator checks whether operand1 is greater than or equal to operand2.
 If the result turns out to be true, it returns true, or else returns false. example 5>=5 ->returns true
 3. Less than (<)  :  this operator checks whether operand1 is lesser than operand2.
 If the result turns out to be true, it returns true, or else returns false. example 3<5 ->returns true
 4. Less than or equal to (< =)  :  this operator checks whether operand1 is lesser than or equal to operand2.
 If the result turns out to be true, it returns true or else returns false. example 5<=5 ->returns true